rebryant/cpog/README.md

 * An installed version of the [Cadical SAT solver](https://github.com/arminbiere/cadical)
 * An installed version of the drat-trim [DRAT proof checker](https://github.com/marijnheule/drat-trim)

-Running the toolchain using formally verified tools requires the following:
+In addition, running the toolchain using formally verified tools requires the following:

 * An installed verions of the Lean [elan version manager](https://github.com/leanprover/elan)